David A. Rubenstein

 - Ph.D. - Biomedical Engineering, Stony Brook University, 2007.

 - M.S. - Biomedical Engineering, Stony Brook University, 2005.

 - B.E. - Biomedical Engineering, Stony Brook University, 2004.

-- 2013-present Assistant Professor, Department of Biomedical Engineering, Stony Brook University, Stony Brook, New York.
+- 2013 - 2015 Assistant Professor, Department of Biomedical Engineering, Stony Brook University, Stony Brook, New York.

 - Halliburton Excellent Young Teacher (2012)

 - Mechanical and Aerospace Engineering – Golden Screw Award (AY 09-10)

 - Mechanical and Aerospace Engineering Outstanding Faculty Member in Teaching and Research (AY 08-09)